 Dating back more than 20,000 years, experience Nevada’s prehistory and outdoor recreation delights all at once at Lahontan State Recreation Area.
 This enormous glacial lake once covered most of northern Nevada, and included modern-day Walker Lake, Pyramid Lake, and Lake Lahontan.
 While most of this ancient lake’s surface area has long since receded, outdoor recreation, wildlife viewing, and water sports of all kinds abounds at Lahontan State Recreation Area—located one hour east of Carson City, NV along the Loneliest Road in America.

-Though this body of water has been around for 23,000 years, Lahontan Reservoir was originally dammed as part of an irrigation project—The Newlands Project—to supply water to farmland in the Fallon area.
+Though this body of water has been around for 23,000 years, Lake Lahontan Reservoir was originally dammed as part of an irrigation project—the Newlands Project—to supply water to farmland in the Fallon area.
 In 1905, Lahontan became the first to deliver water from works constructed by the Bureau of Reclamation.
 Diverting and storing water from the nearby Truckee and Carson River Basins, water from Lahontan helps irrigate Fallon’s burgeoning agricultural industries, along with creating hydroelectric power.
 Drainage water from Fallon farms then flows into Stillwater National Wildlife Refuge, which proves to be ranked of global importance for migratory birds passing through the region.

-Admission to Lahontan State Recreation Area is $5.00.
+The Lahontan State Recreation Area admission is $10 per vehicle ($5.00 for Nevada residents.)
 Camping is $15.00 per night and offered on a first-come, first-served basis—sites may not be reserved.
-Fees to access the boat launch is $10.00, or if you’re planning to camp and boat at Lahontan, the combined total fee is $20.00 per night.
-For the most up to date information on hours, campsite availability and entry fees, please click here.
+Fees to access the boat launch are $10.00, or if you’re planning to camp and boat at Lahontan, the combined total fee costs $20.00 per night.
+Pets are welcome, but they must be kept on a leash of not more than six feet in length.